Skip to Content

 The Document Apostille Process

 To have a document recognized abroad, it must go through the apostille process.
-This allows acceptance in countries that follow the Apostille Convention.
-For such destinations, the Apostille process applies and involves the following steps.
+This allows your document to be accepted in other apostille signatory countries.
+The document apostille process involves the following steps.

 Document Preparation

-Preparing your document for the document apostille process can involve multiple steps including notarization, translation, and more.
+Preparing your document for the document apostille process can involve multiple steps including notarization, translation, obtaining new documents, and more.

 Document Apostille

-The document apostille process is the final step of the process to have your document officially recognized in another country that is a signatory to the Hague Apostille Convention.
+Document apostille is the final step of the process to have your document officially recognized in another signatory country of the Hague Apostille Convention.

 Frequently Asked Questions